equinor/radix-platform/public-site/site/guides/deploy-only/index.md

 - `Override image tag for prod environment` - Gives a dynamic image tag for production
 - `Build API component` - Building is now done outside of Radix
 - `Push the image to GPR` - Pushes a package to Github package repository using the `PRIVATE_TOKEN` (personal access token)
-- `Prepare for committing new tag to radix config on master` - Since we are using the dynamic tagging for prod environment, we have to commit to master a version of the radixconfig.yaml holding the newly produced tag.
+- `Prepare for committing new tag to radix config on master` - Since we are using the dynamic tagging for prod environment, we have to commit to master a version of the `radixconfig.yaml` holding the newly produced tag.
 This step checks out master  branch of the repository
-- `Modify radixconfig tag for production on master branch` - This step calls a [custom script](https://github.com/equinor/radix-example-arm-template/blob/master/hack/modifyTag.py) to modify the tag in radixconfig and the commits and push the change on master
+- `Modify radixconfig tag for production on master branch` - This step calls a [custom script](https://github.com/equinor/radix-example-arm-template/blob/master/hack/modifyTag.py) to modify the tag in `radixconfig.yaml` and the commits and push the change on master
-- `Get environment from branch` - This steps calls a utility function in the CLI for obtaining the environment based on the current brach from the branch-environment mapping in the radixconfig of the repository
+- `Get environment from branch` - This steps calls a utility function in the CLI for obtaining the environment based on the current brach from the branch-environment mapping in the `radixconfig.yaml` of the repository
 - `Deploy API on Radix` - This step calls the CLI function, which calls the deploy pipeline function of the Radix API for running the deploy pipeline.
 It uses the output of the previous step to tell Radix which environment it should deploy to.
 Note that is using `development` context to contact the API in the development cluster.
 Similarly if context is `playground` it will contact API in playground cluster.
 If you remove this entirely, it will default to `production` context

 > Note that the push of the dynamic image tag of the prod environment to master branch creates a side-effect of building the QA environment again, as this is mapped to master.
-This shows that maybe for deploy-only master branch should not be mapped to any environment (neither in the radixconfig, nor in the github actions workflow)
+This shows that maybe for deploy-only master branch should not be mapped to any environment (neither in the `radixconfig.yaml`, nor in the github actions workflow)

 ```yaml
 name: CI